KatherinaUshakova/Scooter_ui_e2e_testing/README.md

 Testing UI of yandex-scooter.
-Cheking the process of making order, using crossbrousing parameterized tests, Selenium WebDriver
+Cheking the process of making order, using cross-browsering parameterized tests, Selenium WebDriver